 - Early/equipment management

 To operate competitively in an automated world and pursue “world-class” manufacturing excellence, more and more manufacturers will adopt formal programs like Lean and TPM or Six Sigma, but most likely will end up borrowing freely from all of them, using what makes sense for them.

 Kevin Duggan suggests that implementing Lean methodologies isn’t enough.
 He describes common mistakes organizations make when managers use Lean as a one-off tool to solve one-off problems but it is not embraced as part of an overall mindset and cultural prerogative.

 “One of the biggest mistakes I see is when management and leadership try to drive operational excellence,” Duggan says, “Issues arise when management teams see the metrics and then control the initiatives.
 They say to employees ‘Go fix this area’ and throw resources, time and money at an issue.
 That philosophy is wrong.”

 His big push is for ownership of continuous improvement and Lean processes, from the operators on the plant floor to the c-suite executives, back-office to the sales and marketing staff.

 The theory is sound.
 If operators have ownership of their equipment, meaning they have a stake in maintaining and optimizing their performance, then a lot of big issues can be avoided and a lot of little problems get solved.

-By measuring machine and cell performance then, performance numbers like an optimized cycle time, a high first pass yield, and increased throughput can attest to their hard work and discipline.
-These numbers be just as visible and obvious as a well-maintained machine and a clean work environment.
+By measuring machine and cell performance then, performance numbers like optimized cycle time, a high first-pass yield, and increased throughput can attest to their hard work and discipline.
+These numbers are just as visible and obvious as a well-maintained machine and a clean work environment.
 The proof is in the data.